VAHPEM/fuzzing-research/README.md

 - experimenting with fuzz harness design
 - building a portfolio of vulnerability research experiments

-The focus is on **methodology, coverage exploration, and harness design**, rather than claiming vulnerabilities.
+The focus is on **methodology, coverage exploration, and harness design**, while documenting interesting sanitizer findings encountered during fuzzing.